crisberrios/crisberrios.github.io/winter/contents/articles/recap/index.md

 And what's next?
 Well, I've recently finished the challenges and I've started my first project for a nonprofit organization called [Kopernik](http://kopernik.info/).
 It's very nice to be able to help people with this kind of work and I really hope I can do many projects, even after I finish the **900 hours** of nonprofit work.

-Also, I wish I can keep helping other people in the FCC community as many don't have a coding background but are very motivated in learning how to code, and there is proof that even beginners can get quickly up to speed with coding, and hopefully improve their lives with the skills acquired.
+Also, I wish I can keep helping other people in the FCC community as many don't have a coding background but are very motivated in learning how to code, and there is proof that even beginners can get quickly up to speed with coding, hopefully improving their lives with the skills they acquire.